-- Friday, Aug 27, 2021 13:00, Adam Tuft, Durham University, A Tour of OMPT and Otter for Tracing Task-Centric OpenMP Programs
+- Friday, 27 Aug 2021, at 13:00, Adam Tuft, Durham University, A Tour of OMPT and Otter for Tracing Task-Centric OpenMP Programs

 Abstract: Reasoning about the structure of task-based programs, while vital for understanding their performance, is challenging for complex programs exhibiting irregular or nested tasking.
 The new OpenMP Tools (OMPT) interface defines event-driven callbacks allowing tools to gather rich runtime data on task creation and synchronisation.
 An example of such a tool is Otter (https://github.com/adamtuft/otter) which performs event-based tracing of OpenMP programs through OMPT, allowing the task-based structure of a target program to be recovered.
 This 30-minute presentation will give a brief tour of OMPT and will demonstrate its utility with examples provided by Otter.

-- Friday, Jun 25, 2021 13:00, Thomas Weinhart, University of Twente, Automated calibration for discrete particle simulations
+- Friday, Jun 25, 2021, at 13:00, Thomas Weinhart, University of Twente, Automated calibration for discrete particle simulations

 Abstract: The Discrete Particle Method (DPM) captures the collective behaviour of a granular material by simulating the kinematics of the individual grains.
 DPM can provide valuable insights that are difficult to obtain with either experiments or continuum models.
 However, calibrating the parameters of a DPM model against experimental measurements often takes significant effort and expertise, since automated and systematic calibration techniques are lacking.I will present an automated calibration technique, based on Bayesian filtering: We conduct experimental measurements to determine the material response, then simulate the same process in MercuryDPM, our open-source DPM solver , and measure the response of the simulated process.
 Then we apply a numerical optimisation algorithm to find the DPM parameters for which the response of the experiments and simulations match.
 This optimisation is done using a probabilistic optimisation technique called GrainLearning .
 The technique can find local optima in only two to three iterations, even for complex contact models with many microscopic parameters.The technique has already been used in several projects, yielding good results.
 We present two test cases, one for calibrating a sintering model for 3D printing processes and one for calibrating the bulk response of a sheared granular material, and discuss the results.References: Weinhart, T., Orefice, L., Post, M., et al, Fast, flexible particle simulations – An introduction to MercuryDPM, Computer Physics Communications, 249, 107129 (2020).
 Cheng, H., Shuku, T., Thoeni, K. et al. Probabilistic calibration of discrete element simulations using the sequential quasi-Monte Carlo filter.
 Granular Matter 20, 11 (2018).